sanster23/k8s-prow-guide/README.md

 # PROW - CI in Kubernetes

-This repo is intended for just a getting started guide for Prow.
+This repo is intended as a getting started guide for Prow.

 Prow is a Kubernetes based CI system that has been getting a lot of traction for some time now.
 Jobs can be triggered by various types of events and report their status to